nicolasfauchereau/ICU_Water_Watch/README.md

 $ pip install lmoments3
 ```

-Note that this is entirely optional, it is only used if you choose to derive *parametrized* (Gamme distribution) quantiles instead of empirical quantiles for the precipitation amounts.
-In operations we are currently using the empirically-derived quantiles, as it e.g. ends matching perfectly the tercile probabilistic forecasts provided by ECMWF for the C3S MME.
+Note that this is entirely optional, it is only used if you choose to derive *parametrized* (Gamma distribution) climatological quantiles instead of empirical quantiles from the precipitation amounts.
+Operationally we are currently using the empirically-derived quantiles, as it e.g. ends up matching perfectly the tercile probabilistic forecasts provided by ECMWF for the C3S MME.

 ## Installation